Canon T6s vs Nikon D5300

 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the T6s and the D5300 have been discontinued, but can regularly be found used on eBay.
+Both the T6s and the D5300 have been discontinued, but can regularly be found used on ebay.
 The D5300 was replaced by the Nikon D5500, while the T6s was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T6s and D5300 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Nikon D5300 Manual.

 So what conclusions can be drawn?
 Is the Canon T6s better than the Nikon D5300 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.